BehnamRosti/RPi_based_DAQ_system_with_Docker_influxDB_Grafana/README.md

 ```

 ## 2. Write a Python application
-This file is required to read sensor data and send it to InfluxDB (see app.py)
+This file is required to read sensor data and send it to InfluxDB (see app.py).
+The uploaded application is provided to use for various types of sensors like MCP9808,TMP117,BME280, SHT31D, SCD30, TSL2591, VEML7700, BH1750, SI1145, SDP610, and SDPP810.
+It is also able to read analog data captured from heat flux meter and convert it to digital values using ADS1115 module.

 ## 3. Package the Python application in a Docker image
 3.1	Create a Dockerfile: Write a Dockerfile that specifies the environment and dependencies for your Python application (see Dockerfile)